ReubenBond/pipelines/pipelines.md

 # System.IO.Pipelines: High performance IO in .NET

-[System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) is a new library that is designed to make it easier to do high performance IO in .NET.
-It's a library targeting .NET Standard that works on all .NET implementations.
+[System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) is a new, high performance IO library for .NET.
+It targets .NET Standard and works on all .NET implementations.

 Pipelines was born from the work the .NET Core team did to make Kestrel one of the [fastest web servers in the industry](https://www.techempower.com/benchmarks/#section=data-r16&hw=ph&test=plaintext).
 What started as an implementation detail inside of Kestrel progressed into a re-usable API that shipped in 2.1 as a first class BCL API (System.IO.Pipelines) available for all .NET developers.